InjectiveLabs/docs/source/includes/_architecture.md

 ## Sidechain Governance

 The sidechain governance is built on top of the core Tendermint consensus.
 Validators for the Tendermint consensus process are incentivized by block reward and punished by slashing if a malicious behaviors were detected.
-This process is elaborated in [Validator Requirements](#validator-requirements).

 ## Coordinator Contract Governance